NejcZun/ComputerGraphicsHomework.github.io/README.md

 # Computer-Graphics-Homework-2019-2020
 Homework for the subject: Computer Graphics

-You can select the projects below or on this website: https://nejczun.github.io/ComputerGraphicsHomework.github.io
+You can select the projects below or on this [website](https://nejczun.github.io/ComputerGraphicsHomework.github.io)

 ### Homework 1:
 - Vector4f